troyraen/PGB_testing/deploy2cloud_Aug2020/main.md

 ```

 ---
-To create a new image and start a VM instance using it, do the following:
+To create a new image and start a VM instance using it (e.g., to consume a day other than today), do the following:

 __Create and push the Docker image__
 ~[Install Docker on a Mac](https://runnable.com/docker/install-docker-on-macos)~